missinghwan/ANOMIX/README.md

-# MSAD
+# ANOMIX
-A PyTorch implementation of "[Graph Anomaly Detection via Multi-Level Contrastive Learning with Hard Negative Samples]" (HGCL)
+A PyTorch implementation of "[ANOMIX: A Simple yet Effective Graph Mixing Approach for GAD]"

 # Dependencies
-  Dependencies for all experiments of MSAD are as follows:
+  Dependencies for all experiments of ANOMIX are as follows:

    • Python == 3.7.8